userify/shim/README.md

 *  HTTPS access to shim.userify.com (currently proxies are not supported)

-These basics are *built-in* to most Linux distributions made in the last five years, including Red Hat, Debian, Ubuntu, RHEL, CentOS, SUSE, Gentoo, and derivatives.
+These basics are *built-in* to most Linux distributions made in the last five years, including Red Hat, Debian, Ubuntu, RHEL, CentOS, OpenSUSE, Gentoo, and derivatives.

-Tested distributions: RHEL7, CentOS7, Debian 7 (wheezy) and later, Ubuntu 12.04 and later.
-(Free integration support available.)
-Currently no BSD-based UNIX (incl OS X) is supported.
+Tested distributions: RHEL6, RHEL7, CentOS7, Amazon Linux, Ubuntu (min 10.04LTS), Debian (min 6).
+Although currently no BSD-based UNIX (incl OS X) is supported, we are looking forward to that soon.

 What does the installer do?